github/docs/content/github/authenticating-to-github/removing-sensitive-data-from-a-repository.md

 **Warning: Once you have pushed a commit to {% data variables.product.product_name %}, you should consider any data it contains to be compromised.** If you committed a password, change it!
 If you committed a key, generate a new one.

 This article tells you how to make commits with sensitive data unreachable from any branches or tags in your {% data variables.product.product_name %} repository.
 However, it's important to note that those commits may still be accessible in any clones or forks of your repository, directly via their SHA-1 hashes in cached views on {% data variables.product.product_name %}, and through any pull requests that reference them.
-You can't do anything about existing clones or forks of your repository, but you can permanently remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %} by contacting {% data variables.contact.contact_support %}.
+You can't do anything about existing clones or forks of your repository, but you can permanently remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %} by contacting {% data variables.contact.contact_osmand_support%}.

 {% endwarning %}